 The UMNO general assembly meeting in January 1971 echoed the need for economic parity.
-Unemployment among Malay youth and the Malay economic position were the two main issues raised at the UMNO general assembly.83 Muss Ifitam, newly appointed Vice Chairman of UMNO youth, warmed the non-Malays that they must uphold the concept of citizenship (in terms of economic concession).
-"If they still don't understand UMNO youth can teach them..."84 Tun Issuai warned the non-Maiays: "if there is no understanding on how to promote the Malays economically, it is better that we separate."85 There was general consensus among the UMNO members that economic imbalance must be rectified and rectified fast.
-Most non-Malays too agreed that the problem of Malay poverty needed special attention, but they pointed out that poverty should not be defined only in racial terms but programmes be implemented for the poor of all races.36
+Unemployment among Malay youth and the Malay economic position were the two main issues raised at the UMNO general assembly, 83 Musa Hitam, newly appointed Vice Chairman of UMNO youth, warned the non-Malays that they must uphold the concept of citizenship (in terms of economic concessions), "If they still don't understand UMNO youth can teach them."84 Tun Ismail warned the non-Malays: "if there is no understanding on how to promote the Malays economically, it is better that we separate."85 There was general consensus among the UMNO members that economic imbalance must be rectified and rectified fast.
+Most non-Malays too agreed that the problem of Malay powerly needed special attention, but they pointed out that poverty should not be defined only in racial terms but programmes be implemented for the noor of all races 86

-The new economic policy was formally presented to Parliament as part of the Second Malaysia Plan in July 1971.87 It was further elaborated in the mid-term review of the Plan.
-The Plan emphasized a twopronged effort:
+The new economic policy was formally presented to Parliament 2s part of the Second Malaysia Plan in July 1971.
+87 It was further elaborated in the mid-term review of the Plan.
+The Plan emphasized a two-pronged effort:

 (i) Eradication of poverty by increasing opportunities for all Malaysians, irrespective of race.
-This would be done through programmes to modernize agriculture, accelerate land development, promote high employment growth in the modern sectors of the economy and extend subsidied social services to all and education and community facilities to lower economic groups.
+This would be done through programmes to modernize agriculture, accelerate land development, promote high employment growth in the modern sectors of the economy and extend substitled social services to all and education and community facilities to lower economic groups.

-(iii) Restructuring of Malaysian society to correct economic imbalances so as to reduce and eventually eliminate the identification of race with economic function.
-This would be achieved through a more racially balanced employment pattern in the different sections of the economy and in the various occupational groups, and measures would be taken to ensure a more equitable distribution of the ownership of waith among all Malaysian.
-A special target was that by 1990, Malays should own and operate 30 per cent of the modern commercial and industrial sectors.88 (Malay ownership and control of share capital was to rise from 2 per cent in 1970 to 30 per cent in 1990; the non-Malay share from 25 per cent to 30 per cent.89
+(ii) Restructuring of Malaysian society to correct economic imbalances so as to reduce and eventually eliminate the identification of race with economic function.
+This would be achieved through a more racially balanced employment pattern in the different sections of the economy and in the various occupational groups, and measures would be taken to ensure a more equitable distribution of the owner-ship of wealth among all Malaysians.
+A special target was that by 1990, Malays should own and operate 30 per cent of the modern commercial and industrial sectors.
+86 (Malay ownership and control of share capital was to rise from 2 per cent in 1990 to 20 per cent in 1990; the non-Malay share from 2p er cent to 40 per cent in 1990; the non-Malay share from 22 per cent to 40 per cent and the foreign share was to be reduced from 62 per cent to 30 per cent 189